Mathematics and Philosophy BSc

 This joint honours degree offers the opportunity to study two different subjects together, whilst having the freedom to follow your own interests.

-Core modules in each subject will equip you with an understanding of mathematical structures and techniques while teaching you how to think clearly, analyse ideas and construct effective arguments.
+Compulsory modules in each subject will equip you with an understanding of mathematical structures and techniques while teaching you how to think clearly, analyse ideas and construct effective arguments.
 You’ll think about morality, knowledge, the self, logic, philosophy of the mind or the nature of reality alongside algebra and calculus.

 We also offer an impressive range of optional modules allowing you to shape your degree to your own interests.
 It’s an excellent way to gain a broad range of expertise and graduate with both the knowledge and transferable skills that employers value.

 Throughout your degree you’ll be developing your knowledge across a variety of topics and refining your skills in interpretation, analysis and research.
-You’ll have the opportunity to showcase these skills in your final year of study, when you apply them to a topic of your choice through a final year project.
+You’ll have the opportunity to showcase these skills in your final year of study, when you apply them to a topic of your choice through a research project.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.